 You can select any single curve (.dgc) available in your curves database.
+You can also use SmartNames resolving to the exact .dgc file name (including the extension).

 - 2. Choose when to Apply the Correction Curve:

 - Before Press Curve

-- Between Press & Plate Curve
+- · Between Press & Plate Curve

 - After Plate Curve

 - you can also use a SmartName resolving to BeforePress, BetweenPressAndPlate or AfterPlate.